 Almost twenty families derive their livelihood from Hafner Vineyard.
 And most staff have been a part of the team for over two decades...some for three decades and others for four decades!
+All team members receive the same benefits and 401K plans.
 We enjoy working together with a common commitment to high quality grapes and wine from beginning to end.
 Respectful, lively, accountable, hands on, focused...are all accurate descriptors of the team here.
 We all take pride in the absence of “employee turnover” and the decades of commitment our staff has made to our wine and our patrons.
 Read our “Meet the Team” blog series to learn more about us.
 In 2017, we celebrated our 50th anniversary and toasted those five decades over a fun team lunch.

 How does sustainability translate to our patrons?
 First off, we ship all our wine Carbon Neutral with no added cost to our patrons.
 More importantly though, we are honored by the longevity and loyalty of our patrons; many of whom have been Hafner aficionados for over two decades.
 It brings us great joy when parents pass the tradition on to their adult children (and adult grandchildren!).
 The Next Gen Party is a gathering that highlights this.
 We aim to provide quality wine, at a great value with personal service, and we believe our patrons appreciate that.
 We are tickled by the stories and photos we receive from patrons throughout the year.
 Thanks for sending them!
 On our blog, we share some of them along with other fun tidbits about our patrons.
 Browse the articles here.

 Our business philosophy stems from co-founder Dick Hafner’s experience during The Depression.
 We believe that small, simple, resourceful acts make a difference – from recycling and composting to shared errand trips to town to creative ways of reusing things.
 Dick has always been the leader on the latter front.